Canna indica: Description

+Flowers

-The hermaphrodite, mostly large flowers are zygomorphic and threefold.
+The flowers are hermaphrodite.
+The mostly large flowers are zygomorphic and threefold.
 On pedicels, they are 0.2–1 cm long, red or yellow-orange, except in some cultivars, 4.5–7.5 cm long, with the sepals being closely triangular, 1–1.7 cm long and the petals erect, 4–6.5 cm long.
 The tube is 1.5–2 cm long.

 The bracts are designed differently.
 The three free sepals are usually green.
 The three petals are green or have depending on the variety shades of yellow about orange and red to pink.
 The base of the petals is fused with the staminodien to a stamen column.
 There are two circles, each with originally three stamens present.
 The petals and staminodes are usually yellow to red.
-The three carpels are at a constant under (syncarp) ovary adherent which has a soft-spiky surface and many central angle constant ovules contains.
+The three carpels are at a constant under (syncarp) ovary adherent which has a soft-spiky surface and many central-angle-constant ovules.
 The pollen is deposited on the abaxial (off-axis) surface of the stylus.

 The pollination mechanism is very specialised and the pollination is done by insects.
 The insects pick up the pollen from the flattened style.
-In their homeland, the bloom by humming pollinated.
-There they bloom in the months of August to October.
+In their natural habitat, blooming occurs in the months of August to October.
 The fruits are ellipsoid capsules to globose, warty, 1.5 to 3 cm long, chestnut coloured, with a large amount of black and very hard seeds.

+Seeds

 The seeds are small, globular, black pellets, hard and dense enough to sink in water.
 They resemble shotgun pellets giving rise to the plant's common name of Indian shot.
-The seeds are hard enough to shoot through wood and still survive and later germinate.
-According to the BBC, "The story goes that during the Indian Mutiny of the 19th century, soldiers used the seeds of a Canna indica when they ran out of bullets."
+They are hard enough to shoot through wood and still survive and later germinate.